Lommix/bevy_nine_slice_ui/README.md

 Quick and easy auto-scaling nine slice/patch material for bevy ui nodes implemented as Fragment Shader.

+## !Update!

+In bevy 0.15 the nine slice feature introduced in 0.13 now finally runs on the GPU via shader.
+This crates served its purpose and will no longer receive updates.

 ### Features

 -   Sprite sheet animation support